Can Peptides Really Help Your Hair Grow?

 To understand why hair might start thinning or falling out, we need to look at the hair growth cycle.
 It has three key stages:

 Most hair thinning comes down to age, genetics, and stress.
-Age-related hair loss, like male- or female-pattern baldness (known as androgenetic alopecia), usually begins with thinning and miniaturization.
+Age-related hair loss, like male or female pattern baldness, usually begins with thinning and miniaturization.
 This is when follicles shrink and produce finer, weaker hair strands.
 There is also telogen effluvium, which is triggered by emotional or physical stress and causes sudden shedding.

 Why Healthy Hair Follicles Matter